ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 When I first started mapping, osu!catch specific maps used to be unrankable.
 I mostly tried mapping just for fun, and received some positive feedback from other players.
-There was an old forum for every osu!catch players and I used to share my very first maps [there](https://osu.ppy.sh/community/forums/topics/21061?n=3561).
+There was an old forum for every osu!catch player and I used to share my very first maps [there](https://osu.ppy.sh/community/forums/topics/21061?n=3561).

 ![](/wiki/shared/news/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer/forum_post.jpg)